INSULIN INJECTION SITES: CHOOSE THE BEST SITE FOR YOU

 Performing the safety test ensures you get an accurate dose.
 It ensures that the pen and needle work properly, and it also removes air bubbles in the insulin.

-SUPER: Select a dose of 2 units
+Select a dose of 2 units.

-Laura: Select a dose of 2 units by turning the dosage selector.
+Laura:Select a dose of 2 units by turning the dosage selector.

-SUPER: Take off the outer needle cap.
+Take off the outer needle cap.

-Laura: Take off the outer needle cap and keep it to remove the used needle after injection.
+Laura:Take off the outer needle cap and keep it to remove the used needle after injection.

-Take off the inner needle cap and discard it.
+Laura: Take off the inner needle cap and discard it.

-Hold the pen with the needle pointing upwards.
+Laura: Hold the pen with the needle pointing upwards.
 Then tap the insulin reservoir so that any air bubbles rise up towards the needle.

-SUPER: Check if insulin comes out of the needle tip.

-Laura: Press the button all the way in.
 Check if insulin comes out of the needle tip.

+Laura: Check if insulin comes out of the needle tip.
 You may have to perform the safety test several times before insulin is seen.
 If no insulin comes out, check for air bubbles and repeat the safety test two more times to remove them.

 Laura: If insulin still does not come out, the needle may be blocked.
 Change the needle and try again.
 If no insulin comes out after changing the needle, your SoloSTAR® pen may be damaged.
 Do not use it.

-Step four: select the dose.
+Laura: Step 4: Select the dose.

 Laura: You can set the dose in steps of 1 unit, from a minimum of 1 unit to a maximum of 80 units.
 If you need a dose greater than 80 units, you should give it as two or more doses.
+Check that the dose window shows "0" following the safety test.

-SUPER: Select your required dose.
+Select your required dose.
 Ask for help if you have problems handling the pen, for example, if you have problems with your eyesight.

 Laura: Select your required dose.
 If you turn past your dose, you can turn the dial back down.
 Do not push the injection button while turning, as insulin will come out.

-You cannot turn the dosage selector past the number of units left in the pen.
+Laura: You cannot turn the dosage selector past the number of units left in the pen.
 Do not force the dosage selector to turn.
-If what remains is less than you need, either you can inject what is remaining in the pen and complete your dose with a new SoloSTAR pen, or you can use a new SoloSTAR® pen for your full dose.
+If what remains is less than you need, either you can inject what is remaining in the pen and complete your dose with a new SoloSTAR® pen, or you can use a new SoloSTAR® pen for your full dose.

-Step five: inject the dose.
+Laura: Step 5: Inject the dose.

 Laura: Use the injection method as instructed by your healthcare professional.

-SUPER: Deliver the dose by pressing the injection button in all the way.
+Deliver the dose by pressing the injection button in all the way.

 Laura: Deliver the dose by pressing the injection button in all the way.
 The number in the dose window will return to "0" as you inject.

-SUPER: Keep the button pressed, and slowly count to 10.
+Keep the button pressed, and slowly count to 10.

 Laura: Keep the button pressed all the way in.
 Slowly count to 10 before you withdraw the needle from the skin.
 This ensures that the full dose will be delivered.

-Step six: remove and discard the needle.
+Laura: Step 6: Remove and discard the needle.

 Laura: Always remove the needle after each dose and store your SoloSTAR® pen without a needle attached.
 This helps prevent contamination and/or infection, as well as entry of air into the insulin reservoir and leakage of insulin, which can cause inaccurate dosing.